DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 ii.
 Minimum license price is $500.00 per calendar month when under 50 licenses

 i. $4.00 per unique paid employee; per calendar month, per entity.

 ii.
-Minimum licence price is $200.00 per calendar month when under 50 licences
+Minimum license price is $200.00 per calendar month when under 50 licenses

 (c) Definitiv – Onboarding Module